 – Separate the egg yolks from the white.

 – Add the egg yolks to the rice with some oil in the wok.
 Mix the rice with the yolks over low heat.
-Stir and flip to avoid it from sticking.
+Stir and flip to prevent it from sticking.

 – Stir and flip until the egg yolk is set.
-Now each rice grains are coated.
-You can visualize there are hundreds of small omelet encased the rice within.
+Now each rice grain is coated.
+You can visualize hundreds of small omelets encased in the rice within.

-– Now you can stir-fry the rice over high heat.
-The egg protects the starch from the rice from contacting the surface of the wok.
-Therefore, it will never stick even over high heat (and do not need to add additional oil).
+– Now, you can stir-fry the rice over high heat.
+The egg protects the starch from the rice from contacting the wok’s surface.
+Therefore, it will never stick even over high heat (and does not need to add additional oil).

 – Remove the rice from the wok.